 But don’t decide to move in with your parents just yet.
-By establishing smart fiscal habits in your 20s and 30s, you’ll be well on your way to enjoying a more comfortable lifestyle both today and in the future.
+By establishing smart financial habits in your 20s and 30s, you’ll be well on your way to enjoying a more comfortable lifestyle both today and in the future.

 1. Finding a Job